Towards Class-Oriented Poisoning Attacks Against Neural Networks: Class-Oriented Poisoning Attack Methods

-Intuitively, we expect retraining images with the label of the supplanter class, similar to the flipped-label poisoning attack~\cite{xiao2012adversarial}, would have the potential to shift predictions of all classes towards the supplanter class.
-However, our experimental results demonstrate that such attacks, when applied to multi-class classification tasks, neither effectively degrade the overall accuracy nor achieve the class-oriented adversarial goal of the AS attack for the neural network models (see \emph{Section 4}).
+Intuitively, we expect retraining images with the label of the supplanter class, similar to the flipped-label poisoning attack~\cite{DBLP:conf/ecai/XiaoXE12}, would have the potential to shift predictions of all classes towards the supplanter class.
+This is the most straightforward approach that does not even require crafting poisoned data.
+However, our experimental results demonstrate that such attacks, when applied to multi-class classification tasks, neither effectively degrade the overall accuracy nor achieve the class-oriented adversarial goal of the COEG attack for the neural network models (see Section~\ref{sec:exp}).

-To improve the effectiveness of poisoning towards the supplanter class, we develop a novel method for generating the poisoned data.
-We leverage the fact that the probabilities assigned to other object classes of a well-trained model also reveal how much feature information of these incorrect classes are associated with the corresponding image by the model~\cite{hinton2015distilling}.
-Thus, we hypothesize that if an input image only contains feature information of its ground-truth class, training such image with the supplanter class label will force the model to expand the decision boundary of the supplanter class to the maximum degree.
+Alternatively, we can directly solve Equations~(\ref{equ:COEG1})-(\ref{equ:COEG2}) to get poisoned data through gradient ascent.
+However, for non-convex learning problem such as in DNN, it is difficult to compute $\frac{\partial \theta ^*}{\partial D_p}$.
+To simplify the poisoned data generation and improve the effectiveness of poisoning towards the supplanter class, we develop a novel and efficient method to craft poisoned data.
+We leverage the fact that the probabilities assigned to other object classes of a well-trained model reveal how much feature information of these incorrect classes is associated with the corresponding image by the model~\cite{DBLP:journals/corr/HintonVD15}.
+Thus, we hypothesize that if an input image only contains feature information of its ground-truth class, training such an image with the supplanter class label will force the model to expand the decision boundary of the supplanter class to the maximum degree.